casper-network/docs-redux/condor/local-setup.md

    Docker Compose brings up an additional NCTL Explorer container, while the manual command does not.
    * **Docker Compose (Recommended):**

-      If you're using the `docker-compose.yml` file, make sure that the `image` under the `casper-nctl` service points to the image you just built (`casper-nctl:dev`) from the previous step, like this:
+      If you're using the `docker-compose.yml` file, make sure that the `image` under the `casper-nctl` service points to the image you just built (`casper-nctl:v2.0.0`) from the previous step, like this:

       docker-compose.yml